On the behavior of stringy motives under Galois quasi-\'etale covers: Stringy Motives

 We study the $G$-normality of $\psi$ by checking three distinct cases separately:

 \emph{The case where $\Gamma'$ is a straight line and has an odd number of vertices:} In this case, $\Gamma'$ has only two automorphisms; namely, the identity and the involution switching the two ends.
 The involution does not fix any edge.
-Thus, the minimal resolution $\psi$ is $G$-normal (for all $G$) and we choose it as our $G$-normal log resolution $\phi\:\tilde{X}\to X$.
+Thus, the minimal resolution $\psi$ is $G$-normal (for all $G$) and we choose it as our $G$-normal log resolution $\phi\colon\tilde{X}\to X$.

 \emph{The case where $\Gamma'$ is a straight line and has an even number of vertices:} As in the previous case, $\Gamma'$ has only two automorphisms.
 This time, however, the involution does fix the middle edge and switches the two vertices adjacent to it.
-Hence, the minimal resolution may not be $G$-normal.
+Hence, $\psi$ may not be $G$-normal.
 To fix it, we take the blowup $\tilde{X}\to X'$ at the point corresponding to the middle edge.
-The dual graph associated to the resulting log resolution $\phi\:\tilde{X}\to X$ is a straight line with an odd number of vertices.
-As in the previous case, $\phi$ is $G$-normal.
-We choose this $\phi$ as our $G$-normal log resolution.
+The dual graph associated to the resulting log resolution $\phi\colon\tilde{X}\to X$ is a straight line with an odd number of vertices.
+As before, $\phi$ is $G$-normal and we choose it as our $G$-normal log resolution.

 \emph{The case where $\Gamma'$ has three branches:} Any automorphism of $\Gamma'$ fixes the node.
 If it fixes some edge $e$, then it fixes the branch including $e$.
 Since one end of the branch; the node, is fixed, the automorphism fixes all the edges and the vertices in the branch.
 In particular, it fixes the two vertices adjacent to $e$.
-This shows that the minimal resolution $\psi\: X'\to X$ is $G$-normal.
-We choose $\psi$ to be our log resolution $\phi\:\tilde{X}\to X$.
+This shows that the minimal resolution $\psi\colon X'\to X$ is $G$-normal.
+We choose $\psi$ to be our log resolution $\phi\colon\tilde{X}\to X$.

-Summing up, we have constructed a $G$-normal log resolution $\phi\:\tilde{X}\to X$ in each of the above three cases, which is the minimal resolution possibly followed by the blowup at a $G$-fixed point.
-We refer to $\phi \: \tilde{X} \to (x,X)$ as the \emph{modified minimal resolution of $x\in X$}, which is independent of the group action.
-Let $\Gamma$ the dual graph associated to the modified minimal resolution $\phi\:\tilde{X}\to X$.
-Note that $\Gamma$ also has one of the forms in \autoref{fig:straight} and \autoref{fig:three-branches} and the same is true for the quotient $\Gamma/G$.